Komelaws/alx-system_engineering-devops/0x01-shell_permissions/README.md

-give permission to the file owner
+permission to the owner and the group owner, and read permission to other users, to the file hello